yxiaoaz/EasySearch/README.md

 - Otherwise, add the next occurrence to the current window and move on.

-In the program, $MAX\_DIST$ is set as 2 times the length of the phrase query.
+In the program, $MAXDIST$ is set as 2 times the length of the phrase query.
 It is obvious that$w(t, phr, D)$has a similar position as the TF term in calculation.
 Intuitively, the formula gives higher weights to terms that reside together with more other terms in the phrase simultaneously in more